‘Hollyweed’ Sign Prankster Arrested By LAPD

 A man has been arrested by the LAPD on suspicion of trespassing for changing the famous Hollywood sign to “HOLLYWeeD” as a part of a New Year’s Day prank.
-30-year old Zachary Cole Fernandez, an artist from Pomona, California, surrendered to the Los Angeles Police Department on 12:10 p.m. on Monday, Los Angeles Times reports.
+30-year old Zachary Cole Fernandez, an artist from Pomona, California, surrendered to the Los Angeles Police Department on 12:10 p.m. on Monday, according to the Los Angeles Times.
 Zachary was accompanied by his attorney.

 In all it's glory.????????✌???????? #hollyweed